-Bulls built to travel to the west coast and do some damage ... finally
+Bulls built to travel to the West Coast and do some damage ... finally

 A schedule of horror in previous years.
 Now?
 Just a measuring stick to see if the 8-3 Bulls are a serious threat in the Eastern Conference.

 “You play the teams that are on your schedule,’’ guard Zach LaVine said of the trip.
 “You can’t be scared to be playing these teams because you want to be playing them later on in the season.
 It’s a challenge to see where you are as a group and how much you can get better.
-I look forward to playing these teams.
 I think that’s the mentality you have to have.’’

 A mentality the Bulls should have based on what they’ve done the last week, and how they’ve played in the fourth quarter of games throughout most of the early part of this season.